1.Ownership Of The Site

 AZOVA AND ANY THIRD PARTIES MENTIONED ON THIS SITE ARE NEITHER RESPONSIBLE NOR LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, CONSEQUENTIAL, SPECIAL, EXEMPLARY, PUNITIVE, OR OTHER DAMAGES WHATSOEVER (INCLUDING, WITHOUT LIMITATION, THOSE RESULTING FROM LOST PROFITS, LOST DATA, OR BUSINESS INTERRUPTION) ARISING OUT OF OR RELATING IN ANY WAY TO THE SITE, SITE-RELATED SERVICES, CONTENT OR INFORMATION CONTAINED WITHIN THE SITE, AND/OR ANY LINKED WEBSITE, WHETHER BASED ON WARRANTY, CONTRACT, TORT, OR ANY OTHER LEGAL THEORY AND WHETHER OR NOT ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
 YOUR SOLE REMEDY FOR DISSATISFACTION WITH THE SITE, SITE-RELATED SERVICES, AND/OR LINKED WEBSITES IS TO STOP USING THE SITE AND/OR THOSE SERVICES.
 TO THE EXTENT ANY ASPECTS OF THE FOREGOING LIMITATIONS OF LIABILITY ARE NOT ENFORCEABLE, THE MAXIMUM LIABILITY OF AZOVA TO YOU WITH RESPECT TO YOUR USE OF THIS SITE IS $500 (FIVE HUNDRED DOLLARS).

 Azova provides a cloud based platform to enable healthcare professionals to connect with consumers seeking telehealth services (together with any additional services that Customer may order, the “Services”).
 Azova does not provide consultation, advice, diagnostic or treatment recommendations.
 Azova is solely a platform by which consumers can connect with Customer.
 During the Term and subject to Customer’s payment of all relevant fees, Azova grants Customer a non-exclusive, non-transferable revocable right to access and use the Services pursuant to and in accordance with the provisions of this Agreement.
 Customer may not transfer or offer access to the Services for any affiliates, subsidiaries, parent corporations, or affiliate entities.
 If Customer is required to install and download software from Azova in connection with the Services, Azova provides Customer with a limited, personal, non-exclusive, non-transferable, non-sublicensable, revocable license to use the software in accordance with the provisions of this Agreement.
-Services ordered by Customer are set forth in the applicable order document, substantially the form of Exhibit A (Services) ("Order"), which shall be amended only in writing upon addition or termination of any particular service.
+Services ordered by customer are set forth in the applicable order document, substantially the form of Exhibit A (Services) ("Order"), which shall be amended only in writing upon addition or termination of any particular service.

 The term of this Agreement will begin on the Effective Date (and include the Trial Period) and will continue thereafter unless either party gives notice to the other of its intent terminate this Agreement in accordance with Section 22.1 (Termination) (“Term”).